 DMAN manages the number of flights that are released from the stand to avoid long queues at the runways, saving fuel for airlines and improving efficiency.
 Both are key metrics of A-CDM.
 The DMAN planning information is provided to the A-CDM community improving predictably and flexibility.

-- Improves runway capacity utilization through departure sequence and schedule optimization
+- Improves runway capacity utilisation through departure sequence and schedule optimisation

 - Reduces costs and environmental impacts caused by capacity imbalances and excessive holding times at the runway